 Yes.
 Groundwater modeling conducted in 2007 to address the downgradient high concentration plume segment approaching Weaver Drive predicted that the pump and recharge system would operate until approximately 2011- 2013.
-This prediction is reasonable based on the tritium concentrations observed in this area in 2010.
-A comparison of the plume from 1997 to 2010 is provided in Figure 3.2.17-5.
+Tritium, in what was formerly the downgradient high concentration segment of the plume, has remained below the DWS in all permanent and temporary wells since 2009.
+A comparison of the plume from 1997 to 2011 is provided in Figure 3.2.17-5.